bewt85/CfTemplateLambdaDemo/README.md

 ## A Simple Platform as a Service

 This repo also includes [another Lambda function](dynamo_event_lambda) which can be used with [HTTPS Example](cloudformation_template_examples/https_app_template.json) to make something which looks a little like a Platform as a Service (PaaS).
-This Lambda subscibes to DynamoDB and CloudFormation events to create, update and delete CloudFormation stacks and to update the
+This Lambda subscribes to DynamoDB and CloudFormation events to create, update and delete CloudFormation stacks and to update the
 DynamoDB Table with the results of those changes.

 Although similar in principle to how we build our infrastructure at [drie](https://drie.co); I have taken a number of